Luming-L/Project/git.md

 ls -lR .git
 ```
 # configure
-`git config` will generate `.gitconfig` file that stores all the relevant bits of information for using git.
+`git config` will generate `.gitconfig` file that stores git settings.
+A `.gitconfig` file can be found at one or more of three different locations, depending on how we set things up.

 ```bash
 # name and email address
 git config --global user.name "LumingLin"